ryOS API Design Guide

 Constants

-Use shared constants from _utils/constants.ts where possible instead of hardcoding:
+Use shared constants instead of hardcoding values:

 Best Practices